GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    in to the system, you will also be able to enter new reports.

-   If you find a sensitive security bug in MySQL Server, please let us know immediately by sending an email message to secalert_us@oracle.com.
+   If you find a sensitive security bug in MySQL Server, please let us know immediately by sending an email messageBean to secalert_us@oracle.com.
 Exception: Support customers should report all problems, including security bugs, to Oracle Support at http://support.oracle.com/.